 Another way to get links from the same domain is to put excellence as your top priority.

-This may sound cliche, but there are publishers who have their annual awards for brands and personalities who performed well in their industries.
+This may sound cliche, but some publishers have annual awards for brands and personalities performing well in their industries.

 Metrics for awards vary depending on their industry, but this is a good opportunity to get multiple links consistently from the website.